An official website of the United States government

 ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Statistics of U.S. Businesses (SUSB) is an annual series that provides national and subnational data on the distribution of economic data by establishment industry & enterprise size.
-SUSB covers most of the country's economic activity.
-The series excludes data on nonemployer businesses, private households, railroads, agricultural production, and most government entities.
+Statistics of U.S. Businesses (SUSB) is an annual series that provides subnational economic data by establishment industry & enterprise size.

-To provide detailed annual data for U.S. business establishments by geography, industry, and enterprise size.
-The United States Code, Titles 13 and 26, authorize this program.
+SUSB provides annual statistics for U.S. business establishments with paid employees by geography, industry, and enterprise size.
+This program is authorized under the United States Code, Titles 13 and 26.

-Data are presented by geographic area, industry detail, and enterprise size.
+Data are presented by geographic area, industry detail, legal form of organization (U.S. and state only), and enterprise size.
 Annual data consist of number of firms, number of establishments, employment during the week of March 12, and annual payroll.
 In addition, receipts data are included for years ending in 2 and 7.

 Dynamic data, which were historically created from the Business Information Tracking Series (BITS), consist of the number of establishments and corresponding employment change for births, deaths, expansions, and contractions.
 Subsequent to the release of 2015-2016 tabulations, the SUSB program has ceased production of all tabulations consisting of dynamic data.
 For historic tables, see SUSB Tables.
 For similar time series data spanning recent years, see the Business Dynamics Statistics.